 Use a third-party app

 There are several third-party apps on the App Store that will help you resize your images.
 ‘Image Size’ is one of the highly rated apps for this purpose.
 Once you’ve installed the app on your iPhone, open it and load the image you want to resize.
 Now you can resize the image by pixels, inches, mm, cm, or any other metric.
 Save the image once you’re happy with the result.
-The saved image will have a significantly less file size than the original image.
+The saved image will have a significantly smaller file size than the original image.

 Send the image to yourself on WhatsApp